Sibuchanda/crawler-engine/docs/env.md

   - Returns QueueDetails object
   - Returns error (if occurred)

+### parseURL()

+parseURL() is a function that takes input URL, and Returns ServerInfo Object of it

+- Parameters:
+  - uri: string
+- Returns:
+  - Returns ServerInfo object
+  - Returns error (if occurred)

 ### loadQueues()

 loadQueues() is a method that loads the Queue details from the Environment

+- Parameters:
+- Returns:
+  - Returns error (if occurred)

+### loadConsistentHashing()

+loadConsistentHashing() is a method that loads the Consistent Hashing details from the Environment

+- Parameters:
+- Returns:
+  - Returns error (if occurred)

+### loadMinIOEnv()

+loadMinIOEnv() is a method that loads the MinIO details from the Environment

 - Parameters:
 - Returns: